How to Create rules in Outlook to manage inbox efficiently?

 Step 2: Click on Manage Rules & Alerts

 Now you have created a new customized rule to manage your project files.
 This method of grouping your emails can help you to stay organized.
-To preserve these rules created, backup regularly in order to migrate your Outlook data in whenever necessary.
+To preserve these rules created, backup regularly in order to migrate your Outlook data whenever necessary.